Ahwar of Southern Iraq

-The Ahwar (Note: Ahwar is an Arabic word for marshland.) of Southern Iraq: Refuge of Biodiversity and the Relict Landscape of the Mesopotamian Cities is a UNESCO World Heritage Site in Southern Iraq.
+The Ahwar (Note: Ahwar is an Arabic word for marshland.) of Southern Iraq: Refuge of Biodiversity and the Relict Landscape of the Mesopotamian Cities is a UNESCO World Heritage Site in Southern Iraq sometimes called the "Garden of Eden" by Biblical scholars.
+It consists of marshlands and ancient cities sustained by the Tigris and Euphrates rivers.

-The Ahwar currently consists of seven sites, including three cities of Sumerian origin and four wetland areas of the Mesopotamian Marshes:
+The Ahwar of Southern Iraq currently consists of seven sites, including three cities of Sumerian origin and four wetland areas of the Mesopotamian Marshes: